 Family: Arecaceae

-While slow-growing, golden loulu will reach 30 feet at full maturity.
+While slow-growing, the golden loulu will reach 30 feet at full maturity.
 Endemic to East Maui, this palm requires well-drained, organic soil and moist conditions.
 It thrives in full sun or partial sun and has good wind tolerance.

 To germinate: half bury seeds in the soil, water every day, and sprouting should occur in a few months.